emilianomaccaferri/oauth2-spring-boot/chapters/Chapter I.md

 Note: we are not going to delve into the details of a production-ready deployment with Keycloak because it's out of the scope of this project.
 This setup will be the same we are going use throughout the whole project and, of course, it's not production ready since it uses an in-memory database to store user information, which is not ideal for a highly available environment.

 ### Realms
-Now that we fired up our Keycloak instance, let's navigate to [http://localhost:8080](http://localhost:8080).
+Now that we fired up our Keycloak instance, let's navigate to [http://localhost:8080](http://localhost:8080) and login with the default credentials ("admin", "admin").
 The interface should look something like this:
 ![keycloak home](assets/keycloak_1.png)

 Keycloak introduces the concept of __realms__ as a way to _namespace_ different configurations and users.<br>